EiNSTeiN-/intel-precise-touch/README.md

 # Development

-To try and work out how the Microsoft Windows driver works, we tie the PCI card directly to a Win10 QEMU VM and record the requests that pass through, from there we stratch our heads and try to work out what means what and where.
+To try and work out how the Microsoft Windows driver works, we tie the PCI card directly to a Win10 QEMU VM and record the requests that pass through, from there we stretch our heads and try to work out what means what and where.

 Thanks go out to Olivier Fauchon for noting down the setting up of QEMU sparing me from having to do so.